 Offering a free resource library

-I recently took an amazing course, List Love.
-It’s a list building course with a totally different technique than I had never heard before.
+Have you heard of this email marketing course?
+It’s a list-building course with a totally different technique than I had heard before.
 Her use of a resource library was amazing and totally made me say “I can’t believe I never thought of doing that!!”

 I’m not going to give away all her secrets, but I will talk a little about resource libraries.

 I have done resource libraries right (thanks to the course) and I have done them very wrong.
 And most of the libraries I’ve seen are done wrong.

 Here’s what NOT to do with a resource library:

 - Make a resource library with all the printables you have already created that your readers likely already have because they took your e-course. (talking from experience, guys!)

 - Make one form and stick it in your sidebar and expect it to convert.